 Sales funnel analysis on Shopify with Google Analytics

-Identifying pages to improve on Shopify using Google Analytics
+Identify pages to improve on Shopify using Google Analytics

-Google Analytics also provides a detailed view of the individual performance of each page.
+Google Analytics also offers a detailed view of the individual performance of each page.
 By examining the bounce rate and time spent on each product or category page, you can identify those that require urgent optimization.
 A page with a high abandonment rate could benefit from a visual redesign or content improvement to better capture attention and meet user expectations.

 Key Google Analytics metrics on Shopify for Conversion Rate Optimization (CRO)